How Much Unrelated Earned Income May a Nonprofit Receive?

 An "unrelated business" is defined by the IRS as a trade or business that is regularly carried on, and not for the most part related to the exempt purpose of the organization.

-Whether or not the activity produces income is not the most important fact.
-But what does matter is if that activity supports the organization’s mission.
+Whether or not the activity produces income is not the most essential fact.
+But what does matter is if that activity supports the organization's mission.

-The analysis of related vs. unrelated business activities can become quite complex.
+The analysis of related vs. unrelated business activities can become quite complicated.
 For instance, individual items sold in a museum gift shop could be classified either way.

 There are also exceptions to the rule under Internal Revenue Code section 513(a) for certain activities.